Don Norman, Owner

 Don is a board member of the Puget Sound Bird Observatory, a member of the Washington Native Plant Society, and has used permaculture methods to create a productive and wildlife friendly backyard.
 His yard is a designated Backyard Wildlife Sanctuary as established by the WDFW and the National Wildlife Federation.
 It was been featured in Audubon Magazine 3/2002 pg.64-Going the Extra Yard (pg.70, see “Wooing the Wildlife”).

-Chelsie has received her certificate from the Edmond’s CC Horticulture Program.
-She continues to be doing the lion’s share of sales and maintenance at the Nursery.
-She loves hiking with her dogs (Saydie and Charlie, who are sometimes at the nursery!) and is always ready to help you with questions.
+Chelsie received her certificate from the Edmond’s CC Horticulture Program.
+She is now at Cascadia University in the restoration ecology program.
+She continues to do the lion’s share of sales and maintenance at the Nursery.
+She loves hiking with her dogs (Saydie and Charlie) and is always ready to help you with questions.

 Angel, Saydie and Charlie